codebox-calpoly/codebox-repo-template/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: feature
+name: Feature
-about: create a new task
+about: Create a new task
 title: ''
 labels: feature
 assignees: ''